ssrishi/React/Counter Project(React)/Readme.md

 # Counter React Project

-In this project I learn why we need to learn hooks and use of hooks
+In this project I have learned why we need to learn hooks and use of hooks